megido72-resume/megido72-resume-maker/README.md

 # How to Use

-1. Run following command to download megido image from offcial cite and create thumbnail.
+1. Run following command to download megido image from offcial site and create thumbnail.

 ```bash
 $ just prepare